Table of Contents

 Or at least that’s the idea.

-For a marketer, however, Reddit is not a game, therefore we are more interested on how to use Reddit's karma to get exposure for our blog, website and business in general.
-There is one major benefit you get from having high karma which relates to marketers, but we'll talk more about that below.
+For a marketer, however, Reddit is not a game, therefore we are more interested in how to use Reddit’s karma to get exposure for our blog, website, and business in general.
+There is one major benefit you get from having high karma which relates to marketers, but we’ll talk more about that below.

 2.8 What is Reddit’s Reddiquette ?

-The Rediquette is basically the "etiquette" that every "redditor" is supposed to follow in order to not being kicked out either manually from a moderator or automatically by the filter.
-Reddit's filter is a major element of the whole ecosystem and you have to understand it's role and the way it's supposed to work in order to take the maximum out of Reddit's traffic using it.
+Rediquette is basically the “etiquette” that every “Redditor” is supposed to follow in order to not be kicked out either manually from a moderator or automatically by the filter.
+Reddit’s filter is a major element of the whole ecosystem and you have to understand its role and the way it’s supposed to work in order to take the maximum out of Reddit’s traffic using it.
 Needless to say, you need to at least skim through the rediquette before you post anything.
-You can't use Reddit if you're banned.
+You can’t use Reddit if you’re banned.

 2.9 Reddit’s Moderators

 No tutorial on how to use Reddit can go without this.
-Each sub-reddit has a moderator or moderators who look after all the submissions, most of the comments and are generally trying to make people respect Reddit's reddiquette.
-Most of the moderators take this quite seriously so you probably want to adhere to the rules of the specific sub-reddit.
-Note that these rules are different from the general Reddit rules and are unique per sub-reddit, you can usually find them on the right side of the page or somewhere around the post submission form.
+Each subreddit has a moderator or moderators who look after all the submissions, and most of the comments and are generally trying to make people respect Reddit’s etiquette.
+Most of the moderators take this quite seriously so you probably want to adhere to the rules of the specific subreddit.
+Note that these rules are different from the general Reddit rules and are unique per subreddit, you can usually find them on the right side of the page or somewhere around the post submission form.

 3.0 How to Use Reddit as Part of Your Marketing Strategy